Taxi (TV series)

-Taxi is an American sitcom that originally aired on ABC from September 12, 1978, to May 6, 1982, and on NBC from September 30, 1982, to June 15, 1983.
-The series won 18 Emmy Awards, including three for Outstanding Comedy Series.
+Taxi is an American television sitcom that originally aired on ABC from September 12, 1978, to May 6, 1982, and on NBC from September 30, 1982, to June 15, 1983.
 It focuses on the everyday lives of a handful of New York City taxi drivers and their abusive dispatcher.
+For most of the run of the show, the ensemble cast consisted of taxi drivers Alex Reiger (Judd Hirsch), Bobby Wheeler (Jeff Conaway), Elaine Nardo (Marilu Henner), Tony Banta (Tony Danza), and "Reverend" Jim Ignatowski (Christopher Lloyd), along with dispatcher Louie De Palma (Danny DeVito) and mechanic Latka Gravas (Andy Kaufman).
 Taxi was produced by the John Charles Walters Company, in association with Paramount Network Television, and was created by James L. Brooks, Stan Daniels, David Davis, and Ed.
-Weinberger.

-For most of the run of the show, the ensemble cast consisted of taxi drivers Alex Reiger (Judd Hirsch), Bobby Wheeler (Jeff Conaway), Elaine Nardo (Marilu Henner), Tony Banta (Tony Danza), and "Reverend" Jim Ignatowski (Christopher Lloyd), along with their dispatcher Louie De Palma (Danny DeVito) and mechanic Latka Gravas (Andy Kaufman).
+Weinberger, all of whom were brought on board after working on The Mary Tyler Moore Show (which ended in 1977).

-The show was a critical and commercial success, having been nominated for 31 Emmy Awards and winning 13, including three straight years winning Outstanding Comedy.
+The show was a critical and commercial success and is widely regarded as one of the greatest television shows of all time.
+It was nominated for 34 Primetime Emmy Awards and won 18, including wins in three consecutive years for Outstanding Comedy Series.
 It has remained in syndicated reruns ever since the series ended.

 Premise and themes

-The show focuses on the employees who work the night shift of the fictional Sunshine Cab Company, and its principal setting is the company's fleet garage in Manhattan.
+The show focuses on the employees who work the night shift at the fictional Sunshine Cab Company, and its principal setting is the company's fleet garage in Manhattan.
 Among the drivers, only Alex Reiger, who is disillusioned with life, considers cab driving his profession.
-The others view it as a temporary job.
+The others view it as a temporary/part time/side job.

 Elaine Nardo is a single mother working as a receptionist at an art gallery.
 Tony Banta is a boxer with a losing record.
 Bobby Wheeler is a struggling actor.
 John Burns (written out of the show after the first season) is working his way through college.
-All take pity on "Reverend Jim" Ignatowski, an aging hippie minister, who is burnt out from drugs, so they help him become a cabbie.
+All take pity on "Reverend Jim" Ignatowski, an aging hippie minister who is burnt out from drugs, so they help him become a cabbie.
 The characters also include Latka Gravas, their innocent, wide-eyed mechanic from an unnamed foreign country, and Louie De Palma, the despotic dispatcher.

-A number of episodes involve a character having an opportunity to realize his dream to move up in the world, only to see it yanked away.
+A number of episodes involve a character having an opportunity to realize their dream to move up in the world, only to see it yanked away.
 Otherwise, the cabbies deal on a daily basis with their unsatisfying lives and with Louie's abusive behavior and contempt (despite being a former cab driver himself).
-Louie's assistant, Jeff Bennett, is rarely heard from at first, but his role increases in later seasons.
+Louie's assistant, Jeff Bennett, is rarely heard from at first, but his role increased in later seasons.

-Despite the humor of the show, Taxi often tackles such dramatic life issues as drug addiction, single parenthood, blindness, obesity, dissociative identity disorder, animal abuse, homosexuality, racism, teenage runaways, divorce, nuclear war, sexual harassment, premenstrual mood disorders, gambling addiction, and grief.
+Despite the humor of the show, Taxi often tackles such dramatic life issues as presenteeism, victimization, adultery, pre-marital pregnancy, drug addiction, single parenthood, blindness, obesity, dissociative identity disorder, animal abuse, homosexuality, racism, teenage runaways, divorce, nuclear war, sexual harassment, premenstrual mood disorders, gambling addiction, and grief.